 |Material||Conductivity at 25oC|

-From the table to the left, it can be seen that most materials generally associated with being good conductors have a high thermal conductivity.
+From the table to the right, it can be seen that most materials generally associated with being good conductors have a high thermal conductivity.
 Mainly metals have very high thermal conductivity which compares well to what is known about metals.
 As well, insulating materials such as aerogel and insulation used in homes has a low thermal conductivity, indicating that they do not let heat pass through them easily.
 Thus a low thermal conductivity indicates a good insulating material.

 Materials in between these have neither significant insulating or conducting properties.
 Cement and glass neither conduct extremely large amounts of heat nor do they insulate extremely well.